pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 ### Interlude

 In TeX, we can put punctuation after a table.
 In HTML, we cannot.
-ShouldHTML change because this print tradition exists?
+Should HTML change because this print tradition exists?

 ## What's in a word